Konfekt/vim-mutt-aliases/README.md

     - for all e-mail addresses found in a mail dir, such as the `INBOX`, there is the [mutt-alias.sh](https://github.com/Konfekt/mutt-alias.sh) shell script;
         best run by a, say weekly, [(ana)cronjob](https://konfekt.github.io/blog/2016/12/11/sane-cron-setup).
     -  for every opened e-mail, there is a [shell script](http://wcaleb.org/blog/mutt-tips) that uses `$display_fiter` (and which is extended in [mutt-alias-auto-add](https://github.com/teddywing/mutt-alias-auto-add)).
-- The plugin [vim-notmuch-addrlookup](https://github.com/Konfekt/vim-notmuch-addrlookup) lets you complete e-mail addresses in Vim by those indexed by [notmuch](https://notmuchmail.org).
-- The plugin [vim-mailquery](https://github.com/Konfekt/vim-mailquery) lets you complete e-mail addresses in Vim by those in your Inbox (or any other mail folder).
+- The plugin [mutt-query-complete.vim](https://github.com/Konfekt/mutt-query-complete.vim) lets you complete e-mail addresses in Vim by the `$query_command` set up in Mutt

 # Credits